 - You must be recommended by a faculty member to tutor a specific course or subject.
 If you are interested in tutoring for a particular course, we encourage you to discuss it with a faculty member who is familiar with your work in that subject area.
 This is often, but not necessarily, the instructor you had for the course.

 - You must have a cumulative Reed GPA of 3.0.

-- You must attend two new-tutor orientation sessions.
-The first is a one-hour general orientation, and the second is a 1.5 hour Diversity workshop on inclusive practices.
+- You must attend a New Tutor Orientation session.
+The orientation covers the logistics of working as a tutor and good tutoring practices.
 You will receive invitations to attend these orientation sessions once we receive a faculty recommendation and confirm that your GPA meets the requirement.
 You will be paid for these sessions.